Are you searching for a brilliant day trip from Hobart? Continue reading for more information on Port Arthur for kids.

 Port Arthur is a quaint village steeped in convict history.
 I was pleasantly surprised by Port Arthur.
-A place that holds much sadness and history yet I was struck by the contrasting beauty of the spectacular coastline, natural scenery and serenity of this site.
-This is our Port Arthur Guide.
+A place that holds much sadness and history, yet I was struck by the contrasting beauty of the spectacular coastline, natural scenery and serenity of this site.

-The World Heritage listed Port Arthur site is a 90-minute drive from Hobart and dates back to 1830 as a penal settlement.
+The World Heritage-listed Port Arthur site is a 90-minute drive from Hobart and dates back to 1830 as a penal settlement.
 A 90-minute drive from Hobart, the Port Arthur Site is regarded as one of the top places to visit in Tasmania.

 Separated from Tasmania by a narrow neck of land, Port Arthur was known as the ‘inescapable prison’.
 It was the punishment centre for second-time offenders, housing over 12,500 convicts before it closed in 1877.

 It hosts more than 30 buildings, ruins and restored period homes set in 40 hectares of stunning landscaped grounds and gardens.

-Upon arrival, you are given site entry which is valid for two consecutive days and includes access to a 40-minute, introductory walking tour.
-Your guide shares extensive information on Port Arthur and its past.
+Upon arrival, you are given site entry valid for two consecutive days and including access to a 40-minute, introductory walking tour.
 You also receive a set time to meet at the ferry dock to take a 20-minute leisurely cruise on the harbour passing the Dockyard, Point Puer Boys’ Prison and the Isle of the Dead.
 All of which are landmarks in Port Arthur.
-You can access these sites and hear about their distinctive stories by joining a guided tour (there is an additional cost for these two tours).
+You can access these sites and hear about their unique stories by joining a guided tour (at an additional cost).

-A fun way for the children to immerse themselves in the fascinating history was with the playing cards.
-Each person receives a card upon entry, and you had to find your matching card in the Visitor Centre, depicting one Port Arthur Convict.
+A fun way for the children to immerse themselves in the fascinating history is by the playing cards.
+Each person receives a card upon entry, and in the visitor centre, you had to find your matching card depicting one of the Port Arthur Convicts.
 Open the door to find information on the life and identity of this person.